dannystewart/volumeHUD/README.md

 <img src="volumeHUD-demo.gif" alt="volumeHUD Demo" height="300"></img>

-Please note that while this adds the previous UI, it does *not* hide the new UI.
-Considering I wrote this because I barely noticed the new UI in the first place, I don't find this too much of a problem.
-Hiding the system UI is likely possible but beyond my current skills.
-If someone wants to contribute or just point me in the right direction, I'm happy to add that.

 ## Usage

 Just launch the app!
 You should see a notification that it started and you can begin enjoying your new (old) volume HUD right away.
-You can launch it a second time to open a window where you can set it to open at login, enable the brightness HUD (off by default—it's *volumeHUD* after all), see if an update is available, or quit.
+You can launch it a second time to open a window where you can set it to open at login, enable the brightness HUD (off by default—it's *volumeHUD* after all), control HUD positioning, check for updates, and quit.

+As of version 3.0, volumeHUD now also hides the system HUD.
+It checks to make sure volume or brightness has actually changed after a key press is detected; if not, it stops intercepting those keys until it detects a device change or the app is restarted.
+This ensures you're not prevented from changing the volume or brightness if it doesn't work on your system.

 ## Installation